 FRIDAY, NOV.
 3

 Keynote speaker 8 a.m.
-(Destination North and South).
+(Destination).
 LaDonna Redmond, a long-time community activist who successfully worked to get Chicago Public Schools to evaluate junk food, launched urban agriculture projects, started a community grocery store, and worked on federal farm policies to expand access to healthy food in low-income communities.
 In 2009, Redmond was one of 25 citizens and business leaders named a Responsibility Pioneer by Time magazine.
 Currently, LaDonna has launched the Campaign for Food Justice Now.
 CFJN’s mission is to end all forms of injustice and exploitation in the food system.

 9 a.m.
 Break – visit exhibitors

 Four concurrent workshops per session.
 Click here for workshop descriptions.

 11 a.m.
 Break + snack – visit exhibitors